 In accordance with the President's memorandum of April 29, 1994, "Government-to-Government Relations with Native American Tribal Governments" (59 FR 22951), 512 DM 2, and E.O.
-13175, we have evaluated possible effects on federally recognized Indian tribes and have determined that there are no effects.
+13175, we have evaluated possible effects on Federally recognized Indian tribes and have determined that there are no significant direct effects.
 The Bureau of Indian Affairs is a participating agency in this rulemaking.

 On May 18, 2001, the President issued Executive Order 13211 on regulations that significantly affect energy supply, distribution, or use.
 This Executive Order requires agencies to prepare Statements of Energy Effects when undertaking certain actions.
-As this rule is not a significant regulatory action under Executive Order 13211, affecting energy supply, distribution, or use, this action is not a significant action and no Statement of Energy Effects is required.
+As this rule is not a significant regulatory action under Executive Order 13211, affecting energy supply, distribution, or use, no Statement of Energy Effects is required.

-Drafting Information-William Knauer drafted these regulations under the guidance of Thomas H. Boyd, of the Office of Subsistence Management, Alaska Regional Office, U.S. Fish and Wildlife Service, Anchorage, Alaska.
-Taylor Brelsford, Alaska State Office, Bureau of Land Management; Sandy Rabinowitch, Alaska Regional Office, National Park Service; Warren Eastland, Alaska Regional Office, Bureau of Indian Affairs; Greg Bos, Alaska Regional Office, U.S. Fish and Wildlife Service; and Steve Kessler, Alaska Regional Office, USDA-Forest Service provided additional guidance.
+Drafting Information-Theo Matuskowitz drafted these regulations under the guidance of Peter J. Probasco of the Office of Subsistence Management, Alaska Regional Office, U.S. Fish and Wildlife Service, Anchorage, Alaska.
+Additional assistance was provided by

+- Elijah Waters, Alaska State Office, Bureau of Land Management; - Sandy Rabinowitch, Alaska Regional Office, National Park Service;

+• Dr. Warren Eastland, Alaska Regional Office, Bureau of Indian

+Affairs;

+• Jerry Berg and Carl Jack, Alaska Regional Office, U.S. Fish and Wildlife Service; and

+• Steve Kessler, Alaska Regional Office, U.S. Forest Service.